 Evergreen seminars provide an excellent opportunity to hear Boston University faculty and noted experts in arts, politics, communications and the sciences share their interests, expertise, and research on a wide variety of subjects.
 Whether you attend a single seminar or a themed series of talks, you’ll find yourself engaged and inspired by insightful, entertaining, and provocative discussions with some of the best.

-SPRING 2018 SEMINAR SERIES
+SUMMER 2018 SEMINAR SERIES

 GSU Conference Auditorium

 775 Commonwealth Avenue, 2nd Floor

 - Leadership and War: Churchill, Roosevelt, and Truman